 Time Allowances at each control will be automatic based upon the best score possible for the contestant.
 No forms need be turned in, except in the case of a Delay at Control (see Article 21.E of the RRRs).
 In that case, please put the exact amount of your delay on a piece of paper with the control number and your car number and turn it in to a scoring crew member at either the lunch break or at the finish restaurant, in order for your request(s) to be approved.
 In addition, please honk to the control crew so they can verify the delay through their visual sighting of all activity at or immediately prior to the timing line of the control.
 If the delay is caused out of sight of the control, use a Time Allowance instead of a Delay at Control.
 Note that you must make up this special delay time prior to your arrival at the next control (or continue to take an appropriate TA).

-Time allowances can be “sold back” at any point in the rally, either partially or in full (as long as you are either traveling at your assigned time, or at a valid TA time (e.g., ½, 1 ½, 2 ½ minutes, etc.).
+Time allowances can be “sold back” at any point in the rally, either partially or in full (as long as you are either traveling at your assigned time, or at a valid positive TA time (e.g., ½, 1 ½, 2 ½ minutes, etc.).
 Please note that it will be difficult to make up time during most segments of the rally.
 You should have time to get back into your original position, however, at each of the breaks.

 4. CONTROL PROCEDURES